DIY Gel Candles: Stunning Transparent Candles You Can Make at Home

 - Wooden skewers or wick holder

-- Decorative inserts (shells, pebbles, dried flowers, beads, etc.)
+- Non-Flammable Embeds (shells, pebbles, dried flowers, beads, heavy metallic charms etc.)

 Step-by-Step: How to Make Gel Candles at Home